-You are required to act in a professional manner at all times and extend the highest courtesy to co-workers and to the public being served.
+You are required to always act in a professional manner and extend the highest courtesy to colleagues and to the public being served.
 A cheerful and positive attitude is essential to our commitment to customer service.

 1B-3 SMOKE FREE WORKPLACE